graffitilogic/3dPrintStuff/Indy/README.md

 Glue or CA the Viewfinder to the Outer Bowl Ring
 The Outer Bowl ring should push snugly into the outer inset channel

+General Print Settings and Tips
+Most small parts I printed as solid (100% infill)
+Most silk filaments tend to have a directionality where prints going in one direction have the metallic-shine and loose the shine in perpendicular patterns.
+I never was able to find a fully satisfying antique-gold filament that went down cleanly and ultimately ended up painting my gold parts with [Krylon Gold Leaf](https://www.lowes.com/pd/Krylon-High-gloss-Metallic-Gold-Leaf-Metallic-Spray-Paint-Actual-Net-Contents-11-oz/1000875130) rattle-can.

+If you'd like some natural spirals to show through on a particular disc-shaped part you can use Archimedean-Chord infill pattern and top-layer pattern in the slicer and reduce the number of top layers depending on how much spiral you'd like to bleed through.
+This is .. thematically satisfying but also utilitarian in small parts like the the compass post.
+If you print the floor and post in Archimedean-chords, they sort of screw together on assembly.